Zentech-Development/conductor-proxy/README.md

 ## Binary - Ubuntu
 TODO

-## Go Package
-TODO

 # Configuration Options
 ## Environment Variables

 ### CONDUCTOR_DATABASE (Optional, defaults to sqlite)
-Sets the database to use for persisting app and resource definitions and encrypted tokens.
+Sets the database to use for persisting service and resource definitions and encrypted tokens.
 Possible values are `sqlite`, `postgres`, `mongo`, `redis`.

 If set to `sqlite`, Conductor will use a SQLite database in itself.
 A volume